kuchedav/Natural_Language_Recommender/Readme.md

 # Goal

-  - Train an automated recommender system on the text data.
+  - Train an automated recommender system on text data.
-  - Algorithm then returns on a new pdf-file labels fit best to it based on the learned patterns.
+  - Algorithm returns recommendation for labels on a new pdf-file based on learned patterns.
   - Solution has to be easy to use

 # Usage